uon-team/server/README.md

 ### App-wide Providers vs Request-Scoped Providers

-Providers declared in @Module() decorator are availble throgh DI across the application instance.
+Providers declared in @Module() decorator are availble through DI across the application instance.
 Request-scoped providers are declared with HttpModule.WithConfig() or with HTTP_CONFIG

 ### Routing
-Routing is done differently with @uon/server.
-The routes are defined as metadata on a class and it's methods using TypeScript decorators.
+In @uon/server, the routes are defined as metadata on a class and it's methods using TypeScript decorators.

 Here is an example of a simple router: